ssl-hep/ServiceX_frontend/README.md

 - Windows, Linux, MacOS
 - Python 3.6, 3.7, 3.8
-   - 3.8.0 and 3.8.1 only.
-Unfortunately, 3.8.2 has caused `nest_asyncio` to fail.
-Until that package is updated we are stuck at 3.8.1.
 - Jupyter Notebooks (not automated), regular python command-line invoked source files

 # Development